wkumari/draft-chroboczek-intarea-v4-via-v6/draft-ietf-intarea-v4-via-v6.md

 ## The Babel routing protocol

-As noted above, this document is heavily based on RFC9229 (nee draft-ietf-babel-v4viav6), and this functionality is supported by babeld.
+As noted above, this document is heavily based on RFC9229 (née draft-ietf-babel-v4viav6), and this functionality is supported by babeld.

 Pasted below is email sent to the babel mailing list (archived at https://mailarchive.ietf.org/arch/msg/babel/QtFi3F4TFfF7fXXlkHSpEnuT44Y/)